viaacode/mh-mtd-updater/README.md

 * selects records in a database or reads lines from a CSV
 * requests the item's metadata from MediaHaven,
 * corrects the metadata,
-* adds or updates metadata when these updates are provided.
+* adds or updates metadata when these updates are provided,
+* and, in case of CSV-input, generates a HTML-report.

 It is really nothing more then a wrapper around the `meemoo-mh-mtd-lib`.